22Neves/devsite-docs/guides/additional-content/your-integrations/introduction.en.md

 Your Integrations is your integration management environment automatically created with a user ID (the Mercado Pago ID) when you open an account on Mercado Pago.
 In it, you can create a new application in the [Developer Dashboard](/developers/panel/app) or access the [Application details](/developers/en/guides/additional-content/your-integrations/application-details) page for each listed application, as well as request access to credentials for an application you don't manage.

+> WARNING
+>
+> Important
+>
+> For security reasons related to Mercado Pago, the environment for **Your integrations is not available for users under the age of majority**.

 ## Application details

 The [Application details](/developers/en/guides/additional-content/your-integrations/application-details) page consists of different sections, each with a different purpose.